 1 cup packed brown sugar

-2 sticks of browned, then cooled butter
+2 sticks of browned butter

 2 large eggs, room temperature

-1 teaspoon vanilla extract
+1 teaspoon vanilla extract (just eyeball it)

 Additives / mix-ins: